nikel/simplescheduler/README.md

 Schedule types are:

-Action at time
+* Action at time

-Action after countdown
+* Action after countdown

-Action when idle
+* Action when idle

+Tested on

+Windows XP (may not work properly)
+Windows 7
+Windows 10